sylvaticus/juliatutorial/language-core/data-types.md

 * `size(a)` returns a tuple with the sizes of the _n_ dimensions
 * `ndims(a)` returns the number of dimensions of the array \(e.g. 2 for a Matrix\)

 * Arrays can be changed dimension with either `reshape(a, nElementsDim1, nElementsDim2)` or `dropdims(a, dims=(dimToDrop1,dimToDrop2))` \(where the dim\(s\) to drop must all have a single element for all the other dimensions, e.r. be of `size`1\)  the transpose `'` operator.
 These operations perform a shadow copy, returning just a different "view" of the underlying data \(so modifying the original matrix modifies also the reshaped/transposed matrix\).
 You can use `collect(reshape/dropdims/transpose)` to force a deepcopy.

+At the opposite, using the slice operator (e.g. `a[:,1:4]`) performs by default a copy of the data, while if you prefer instead a shadow copy you need to use `view`/`@view`/`@views` (e.g. `@view a[:,1:4]`).

+Attention that `transpose(a)`/`a'` is a linear-algebra operation and works only when the content of `a` is numerical.
+For general `a` (e.g. strings) use instead `permutedims(a)`.

+Also, put attention to this difference:

+* `a = [1,2,3]`           creates a 1,2,3 column vector
+* `b = collect([1 2 3]')` traspose a 1,2,3 row vector to a 1,2,3 column

+While mathematically they are the same concept, in Julia they are two different objects.
+The first one is a uni-dimensional array, the second one is a two- dimensional array where it happens that the second dimension has size 1, i.e. there is only one column.
+This possible confusion doesn't arise with _row_ vectors, as all row vectors in Julia have 2 dimensions.

 `AbstractVector{T}` is just an alias to `AbstractArray{T,1}`, as `AbstractMatrix{T}` is just an alias to `AbstractArray{T,2}`.